About Me

 Marchesi

-As a young girl growing up in Philomath, I remember taking trips to the coast and spending hours watching the waves, taking in the salt air, and combing the beach for treasures.
+As a young girl growing up in Philomath, Oregon, I remember taking trips to the coast and spending hours watching the waves, taking in the salt air and combing the beach for treasures.
 I never missed an opportunity to put my bare toes in the sand.

-Now, with the support of my loving family, I have the privilege to be a full-time painter, and I am living my dream!
+With the support of my loving family, I now have the privilege to be a full-time artist.
+And in painting the portraits of these kindred spirits of ours, I am so excited to share these beautiful lives with you!

 Awards